What Is a Remote Team

 It’s not really a competition, it is just a game to get to know each other.

 Here is list of questions that you can use in case you have run out of ideas:

 Most of the time, music is the best topic to bond over and it is a good way to get to know another person.
-In this case, this activity will allow the team members to practice their music skills and find out who has similar taste to them.
+This activity will allow the team members to practice their music skills and find out who has a similar taste to them.

-This is similar to the Shazam app where different types of music will be played and the team will be put to test to see who is most knowledgeable when it comes to this topic.
+This is similar to the Shazam app.
+Play different types of music and the team will be put to test to see who is most knowledgeable when it comes to this topic.
 The person to guess the most artists and titles wins!

-As it has been said at the beginning, it is completely normal for workers to not have that trust between each other if they have always worked from home or remotely.
-However, it doesn’t mean you can’t still try to unify the team and promote the camaraderie, trust and collaboration.
+As it has already been said, it’s normal for workers to not have trust in each other if they have always worked remotely.
+However, it doesn’t mean you can’t still try to unify the team and promote camaraderie, trust and collaboration.

 This is definitely a good way to build communication, friendship and a happy workplace.